EmmnauelPure0x1/Engineering_74_Business_week/Business_week/Day3_Core Competancies/Project_Env.md

 - Return on investment refers to people wwho have a vested interest in the development and progress of this project.
 (Directors, Investors, PM etc)
 - A lot of people are involved in the approval of a business case
-- Expected benefits = ROI
+- Expected benefits is ROI
 - Execution time = How long / ROI Time
 - Exec Summary
 - Investment Appraisal